adibfarrasy/simpanan.nvim/README.md

 - List connections
 - Data pipelining

-## WIP
-These planned features will be supported in order:
-1. Manage connections (add/ delete) from the list_connections popup
-2. jq as 'faux connection' for intermediate data pipelining
-3. regex as 'faux connection' and data pipelining
-4. Support for redis query
-5. Support for MySQL and SQLite query

 ## FAQ
 - What's with the name?
     - It means 'storage' in Bahasa Indonesia (I'm Indonesian).
 I thought it's apt.